Our Therapists

 Poly and non-monogamous relationships welcome

-Offices are Lakewood, Cleveland Heights, and Virtual.
+Offices are in Lakewood, Cleveland Heights, and Virtual.

 Halle